dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

     ${{ steps.job_status.outputs.run_get_image }}

 The ID of the step is needed to reference the outputs for that step.
-**Note that this notation should be referenced directly in the workflow .yml file and not inside a script that is called by the workflow.**
+**Note that this notation should be referenced directly in the workflow YAML file and not inside a script that is called by the workflow.**

 To make the variable available to other jobs in the workflow, it will need